 - Be making a contribution that provides a model for others

-A committee comprised of Spacing editors and advisory members make the final selection.
+A committee comprised of Spacing editors, an advisory group of ten city-builders, and two past recipients make the final selection.

 There have been 25 winners of The Jane Jacobs Prize since 1999.
 Check out the full listing of recipients.